-- 342 Literature and Language Arts.
+342 Literature and Language Arts.
 3 hrs.
-I, II, S. - A unified method for developing basic reading-language principles derived from innovative and practical classroom experiences and approaches that include application of latest research relevant to reading-language behavior. - Introduction to Teaching Reading: Early Childhood Education and Middle Childhood Education.
+I, II, S.

+A unified method for developing basic reading-language principles derived from innovative and practical classroom experiences and approaches that include application of latest research relevant to reading-language behavior.

+343 Introduction to Teaching Reading: Early Childhood Education and Middle Childhood Education.
 3 hrs.
+I. II.

-I, II. - Presenting modern techniques and practices in the teaching of reading.
+Presenting modern techniques and practices in the teaching of reading.
 (CR: CI 446)

-Critical Reading, Writing, and Thinking.
-3 hrs. - This course examines strategies for learning from text, studying different types of textual materials, monitoring learning, and integrating oral and written discourse.
-(PR: Admission to Teacher Education) - 350 Instructional Technology and Computing.
-3 hrs. - Critical examination and skill development using commercial, non-commercial, and computer generated media.
-Emphasis will be placed on its application to teaching and learning. - 360 Elementary Social Studies Methods.
-3 hrs. - An introduction to materials and methods for teaching Social Studies in the elementary school-including goals, processes, strategies, and evaluation.
-Discussion, demonstrations, media, and readings explain Social Studies. - 401 Middle Childhood Curriculum.
+345 Critical Reading, Writing, and Thinking.
 3 hrs.

-I, II, S. Study of procedures for creating a functional middle childhood curriculum with emphasis upon the needs of middle childhood learners.
-(PR: ATED 4) - 403 Methods and Materials of Teaching in the Middle Childhood Grades.
+This course examines strategies for learning from text, studying different types of textual materials, monitoring learning, and integrating oral and written discourse.
+(PR: Admission to Teacher Education)

+350 Instructional Technology and Computing.
 3 hrs.

+Critical examination and skill development using commercial, non-commercial, and computer generated media.
+Emphasis will be placed on its application to teaching and learning.

+360 Elementary Social Studies Methods.
+3 hrs.

+An introduction to materials and methods for teaching Social Studies in the elementary school-including goals, processes, strategies, and evaluation.
+Discussion, demonstrations, media, and readings explain Social Studies.

+401 Middle Childhood Curriculum.
+3 hrs.
 I, II, S.

+Study of procedures for creating a functional middle childhood curriculum with emphasis upon the needs of middle childhood learners.
+(PR: ATED 4)

+Methods and Materials of Teaching in the Middle Childhood Grades.
+3 hrs.
+I, II, S.

 Study of methods appropriate for teaching in the middle childhood grades, and production and utilization of materials and resources in these grades.
 Clinical experience included.
-(PR or CR: - 405 Elementary Education: Supervised Student Teaching.
-4-12 hrs.
-I, II.
+(PR or CR: ATED 4)